Bharathkasyap/threat-hunting-scenario-tor-/README.md

 ---

-### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution
+### Step 3: Application Execution - TOR Browser

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.
+Searched the DeviceProcessEvents table for any indications that the user “employee” actually opened the Tor browser.
+There is evidence that they did open this at May 16, 2025 4:40:21 PM, there were several other instances of firefox.exe (Tor) as well as Tor.exe spawned afterwards.

 **Query used to locate events:**